openharmony/docs/en/application-dev/quick-start/arkts-persiststorage.md

   1. The state variable **\@StorageLink('aProp') aProp** is updated, triggering the **\<Text>** component to be re-rendered.
   2. The two-way synchronization between the \@StorageLink decorated variable and AppStorage results in the change of the **\@StorageLink('aProp') aProp** being synchronized back to AppStorage.
   3. The change of the **aProp** attribute in AppStorage triggers any other one-way or two-way bound variables to be updated.
 (In this example, there are no such other variables.)
-  4. Because the attribute corresponding to **aProp** has been persisted, the change of the **aProp** attribute in AppStorage triggers PersistentStorage to write the attribute and its new value to the device disk.
+  4. Because the attribute corresponding to **aProp** has been persisted, the change of the **aProp** attribute in AppStorage triggers PersistentStorage to write the attribute and its new value to the device.

 - Subsequent application running:
   1. **PersistentStorage.persistProp('aProp', 47)** is called.
-A search for the **aProp** attribute on the PersistentStorage disk succeeds.
+A search for the **aProp** attribute in PersistentStorage succeeds.
-  2. The attribute is added to AppStorage with the value found on the PersistentStorage disk.
+  2. The attribute is added to AppStorage with the value found in PersistentStorage.
   3. In the **\<Index>** component, the value of the @StorageLink decorated **aProp** attribute is the value written by PersistentStorage to AppStorage, that is, the value stored when the application was closed last time.

-### Accessing Attribute in AppStorage Before PersistentStorage
+### Accessing an Attribute in AppStorage Before PersistentStorage

 This example is an incorrect use.
 It is incorrect to use the API to access the attributes in AppStorage before calling **PersistentStorage.persistProp** or **persistProps**, because such a call sequence will result in loss of the attribute values used in the previous application run: